-Yanyi was elected as a Chairperson of NPY Women’s Council in 2019.
+Yanyi was elected as a Chairperson of NPY Women’s Council (2019- 2022).
 Yanyi has previously been Chairperson and Vice Chairperson of NPYWC for various terms between 2002 – 2019.
 As a part of her position, Yanyi has worked to keep up the pressure on governments to support renal dialysis in the NPY region including in Docker River (NT) and Pukatja (SA) as well as seeking corporate sponsorship for Women’s Only Law and Culture meetings, driven through the Larapinta Extreme Trail Fundraising event.

 Yanyi has contributed significantly to the success of the tri-state governance model.
 She was involved in the beginning of the Cross Border Justice Project that led to the formation of the Cross Border Justice Legislation and was an executive member of Pitjantjatjara Council during the days when Pitjantjatjara and Yankunytjatjara were fighting for land rights.

 Yanyi is a current Director and former Chairperson of the Northern Regional Christian Congress, a body which sits in the Uniting Church of Australia and she is a member of the Women’s forum.
 Yanyi is the Chairperson of Aboriginal Resources and Development Services (ARDS) and she is a member of Pukatja Council.
 In her local church, she is a member of the executive and women’s ministry.